Farfield Friends Meeting House: External features

 In the graveyard to the northeast of the meeting house are five joined chest tombs to the Myers family dated between 1687 and 1737.
 They are designated as a Grade II listed building.
 This style of tomb is unusual in Quaker burial grounds as it was considered to be ostentatious and was later discouraged by the movement.

 Present day

-The building is today owned by the Historic Chapels Trust who have restored it and aim to preserve it in perpetuity, as part of the physical evidence of British religious life.
+The building was owned by the Historic Chapels Trust who have restored it and aim to preserve it in perpetuity, as part of the physical evidence of British religious life.
+It is now owned by the Friends of Friendless Churches, who took ownership of the site in December 2024.
 It can be visited during daylight hours.
 Three car parking spaces and picnic area are adjacent.
 A long-distance footpath, the Dales Way, passes through the grounds.
+In 2018 Historic England placed the meeting house in the top ten of the Faith and Belief category of its A History of England in 100 Places project.